The 27th annual Earth Week Clean Up on Saturday, April 21, 2018 was organized by the:

 HISTORY OF THE ANNUAL EARTH WEEK CLEAN UP

-Since 1992, when there were thirty volunteers cleaning up under the Bronte Road Bridge at the QEW, the campaign has involved more than 79,500 students and citizens.
+Since our first clean up in 1992, when there were thirty members cleaning up under the Bronte Road Bridge at the QEW, the campaign has involved more than 81,500 students and citizens.

 Coordinators have regularly reported that their neighbourhood has become a lot cleaner and a lot more liveable thanks to the annual clean up.
 Many have said that they have less and less to clean up each year with the larger pieces of garbage long ago removed.